jacobkap/crimebythenumbers/docs/subsetting.md

 ### Battleships

 When we use square bracket `[]` notation on a data.frame we must include both row and column numbers (or column names) for the subset to work properly.
 Why?
 Think about the game Battleships.
 The board has 10 rows and 10 columns making for 100 cells.
 When you select a target to fire at you tell the opponent the row and the column, such as A7.
 Saying you attack A or attack 7 doesn't make sense.
-Column A has 10 rows and row 7 has 10 columns so it is not clear which cell you mean.
+Column A has 10 rows and Row 7 has 10 columns so it is not clear which cell you mean.
 So your opponent only knows which cell you mean if you give both the column name and row number.

 ![](images/battleships.png)